himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

   - Try opening other PDF files to determine if the issue is specific to the file.

 - **Application Crashes**:
-  - Ensure the latest version of the application is installed.
+  - Ensure the latest version of the PDF Viewer application is installed.
   - If the issue persists, check if your system meets the application's system requirements.

 - **Slow Performance**: